 - 1. We will advance workforce development through increased regional employer engagement and partnerships. - 2.
 We will serve the community through lifelong learning, civic engagement, and opportunities to enhance cultural and global awareness. - 3.
-We will produce employable graduates with the knowledge and soft skills desired to support our service area's workforce needs.
+We will produce employable graduates with the knowledge and essential skills desired to support regional workforce needs.

-Strategic Priority 4: Professional Growth and Employee Engagement
+Strategic Priority #4: Culture of Growth and Engagement